tim1e9/hotdog_not_hotdog/README.md

 ## Step 5: Transform the Data

 When selecting the model to be used, it's critical to understand the file format that it expects to find.
-In my case, both my was in the YOLO format, but Detectron expected a slightly different format.
+In my case, my metadata was in the YOLO format, but Detectron expected a slightly different format.

 In `config.py`, I include a function to transorm YOLO format into a format that Detectron2 accepts.
 In this case, the data was small enough to load completely into memory, so a real-time transformation was feasible.
-However, if your data set is too big for this, consider an interim ETL (Extract, Transform, and Load) Job to shape the data before loading.
+However, if your dataset is too big for this, consider an interim ETL (Extract, Transform, and Load) Job to shape the data before loading.

 In general, Detectron2 expects data in a format similar to the following: